Monkey Bay: Living standards

 In March 2003, the then-Malawian President Bakili Muluzi held a rally in Monkey Bay, and promised to help reduce poverty.
 The charity Save the Children is active in the Monkey Bay area.
 According to a German development volunteer working with the Back to School Foundation, the residents of Monkey Bay are not living at the poverty line, but at the existence line.
 Houses are simple clay cottages, and few households can afford electricity, as the connection costs alone are three times the average monthly wage.

 Facilities

 Amenities

 There is a supermarket and a market in Monkey Bay, although there are bureaux de change or automatic teller machines.
 On 22 February 2010, a first bank opened its doors.
-Malawi Savings Bank Agency which was operating from the Post Office building moved into their own convenience, a refurbished and spacious building at the trading centre.
+Malawi Savings Bank which was operating from the Post Office building moved into their own convenience, a refurbished and spacious building at the trading centre.

-There is not a functioning internet café although there are signs for one.
+There was not a functioning internet café in 2007 but there were signs for one.
 There are several guesthouses.
 The nearest ATM is in the town of Mangochi.